amunters/bitx40-raduino-v2/operating-instructions.md

 while NOT touching the sensor pads.
 The sensor calibration data will be shown on the LCD display at start up.
 Note: When the touch keyer is enabled, normal paddle operation is not possible.
 If you want to use a standard paddle, disable the touch sensors by setting the sensitivity to 0 (touch sensor OFF).

+If the touch sensors are not detected at power up, the internal base capacitance may be just too low.
+In that case, adding small capacitors (1-10 pF) from A1 to ground and from D3 to ground may help.

 ## CW-CARRIER WIRING:

 This is required for CW operation (or when you want to generate a carrier for tuning)